pudly/schmopera-hugo/content/articles/tim-albery-flawed-operas-falling-empires.md

 ---
-title: "Tim Albery: flawed operas & falling empires"
+title: "Tim Albery: flawed operas &amp; falling empires"
 ---

 "I remember when I thought I might want to be a director," says Tim Albery, looking back on his childhood and teenage years spent as the child of theatrically-inclined parents.
 "My father was walking along the street after rehearsal with an actor called Daniel Massey - he was playing the lead in some not-terribly-good musical," he recalls.
 "They were talking about a particular scene and why it didn't work, and I piped up with, 'well, that bit there, I never understand what's going on in that bit there,' or some such contribution."
 Albery laughs at the memory of his 15 year-old self, whom he calls "too young to have an opinion," and remembers his father and Massey laughing, too.
 "I guess that was probably a sign that I was quite interested in the shape of a scene."